csdul/hub_individual_health/economic_multipliers/README.md

 - **Induced multiplier**
   Measures the value of production driven by household expenditures associated with labour income (e.g., wages) generated from direct and indirect effects.
-  ⚠️ Induced effects tend to exaggerate the impacts of final expenditures within a one-year production cycle.

 - **Total multiplier**
   Sum of the *direct*, *indirect*, and *induced* multipliers.